chrisalexander/blog/_posts/2008-09-22-huddle-desktop-an-interns-tale-of-an-adobe-air-project.md

 ---
 layout: post
-heading: 'Huddle Desktop - an Intern's Tale of an Adobe AIR Project'
+heading: 'Huddle Desktop - an Interns Tale of an Adobe AIR Project'
 categories: huddle
 ---